anthonysecco/rixen-mcs6-esphome-thermostat/README.md

 - Run a **12V or 24V DC power wire** to the thermostat.
 Ensure the wires are unpowered before connecting.
 - Strip ¼ inch from both the positive and negative wires for proper connection.
+- Place the cable to the side for now.

 ---